pierpaolo28/pierpaolo28.github.io/_work/home.md

 github: https://github.com/pierpaolo28/Artificial-Intelligence-Projects/tree/master/Online%20Learning/ONNX
 ---

 Online VAE trained on 3 different versions of the MNIST dataset (Standard, Rotated, Rotated and Translated) and deployed using ONNX.
+Currently this model is supported just on desktop devices (no touchscreen input allowed).

 <link rel="stylesheet" href="style.css" />